roq-trading/roq-ansible-monitor/README.md

 server ansible_host="a.b.c.d" ansible_user="ansible" become_user="root"
 ```

-> Note!
-We're using the label "server".
+> We're using the label "server".

 ### Host Variables

 If created, host specific variable will be imported from `host_vars/server.yml`.

-> Note!
-The filename is automatically matched to the label "server" from the inventory file.
+> The filename is automatically matched to the label "server" from the inventory file.

 This is the place to configure the services.